 Is your power plant looking at operating with Natural Gas and Coal?
 Talk to FCS about a customized training plan for a Cogeneration Facility.

 Rick Cragg is a project manager at Fossil Consulting Services.
-Rick spent 20 years in the U.S. Navy running nuclear powered submarines and aircraft carriers and has worked for FCS for 10 years.
+Rick spent 20 years in the U.S. Navy running nuclear-powered submarines and aircraft carriers and has worked for FCS for 15 years.
 Rick is the recognized expert on FGDs at FCS, having commissioned and worked on at least 20.
-Lately Rick has worked on the commissioning of two SCRs in the Hayden/Craig area of Colorado.
-He provides technical consulting services to utility, independent power, and government clients in the areas of fossil/cogeneration/hydro power plant training needs assessments, program design, development and implementation, as well as auditing of existing programs and materials to ensure compliance with client needs and expectations.
+Lately, Rick has Worked on SCRs, Scrubbers, and Natural Gas Conversions throughout the United States and abroad.
+He provides technical consulting services to utility, independent power, and government clients in the areas of fossil/cogeneration/hydropower plant training need assessments, program design, development, and implementation, as well as auditing of existing programs and materials to ensure compliance with client needs and expectations.